 On April 13, 2017, Roberto Ulissi, Corporate Affairs and Governance Senior Executive Vice President of the Company, was confirmed by the Board as the Secretary of the Board of Directors upon a proposal of the Chairman.
-In addition, the Board of Directors appointed its Secretary to be Corporate Governance Counsel, reporting hierarchically and functionally to the Board and, on its behalf, to the Chairman.
-He provides independent assistance and advice to the Board and to the Directors and once a year presents a report to the Board on Eni's governance.
+In addition, the Board of Directors appointed the Secretary to be Corporate Governance Counsel, reporting hierarchically and functionally to the Board and, on its behalf, to the Chairman.
+He provides independent assistance and advice to the Board and to the Directors and periodically presents a report to the Board on the functioning of Eni's corporate governance system.

-Below are some personal and professional profiles of Eni's current Board members90.
+Below are some personal and professional profiles of Eni's current Board members.